SpenBot/node-pg-test/README.md

 3.
   - build angular front-end and test CRUD functionality.
 4.
-  - add join table
+  - add join table to db
-  - add seed files and data, with users
+  - add seed/dump files and data
+  - add psql users
+  - handle merges
+  - add models to backend
+  - confirm connection pool stability, and database security
   - handle validations
-  - handle merges?
-  - add models to backend?
-  - confirm connection pool stability, and database security 5.
+5.
-  - deploy postgres
+  - deploy postgres to AWS
-  - deploy node and angular
+  - deploy node and angular to AWS
 6.
   - build docker container/images
+  - use docker to deploy to AWS
   - use openshift to deploy docker container with github webhook